jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ## Mysterio
 Set: Sinister Syndicate
 ** Hallucinogenic Gas **
-Mysterio can use his special effects expertise to make any plot twist seem like a plot twist.
+Mysterio can use his special effects expertise to make any plot twist seem like a (Sinister Syndicate) plot twist.
 Here are the two in this set:

+* Putting the Team Together
+* Sinister Six

-When you play a plot twist as a copy of a plot twist, ignore everything that’s printed on it, and pretend you just played one of the plot twists.
+When you play a plot twist as a copy of a (Sinister Syndicate) plot twist, ignore everything that’s printed on it, and pretend you just played one of the (Sinister Syndicate) plot twists.
 You can use any plot twist this way, regardless of its printed team affiliation or timing restriction.
-For example, you could play an Combat plot twist during your Build Phase as a copy of Putting the Team Together.
+For example, you could play an (Avengers) Combat plot twist during your Build Phase as a copy of Putting the Team Together.

 ## Mystique (MC)
 Set: Legacy